DohanKim/HCI_TeamOldBoy/Report 1.md

 ##### We were noticed that
  - Most of the users finding travel mates from web forums or mobile applications are in their 20s or 30s.
  - Users can be divided into two groups of finding travel mates today and finding travel mates for few months later.
- - Users sometimes describe their personal characters in many aspects such as travel style, food preference, and even photographic skills not only the itinerary.
+ - Users sometimes not only describe their itinerary but also introduce their personal characters in many aspects such as travel styles, food preferences, and even photographic skills.

 ----------
 ### Observations & Interviews